 You can also book via their website directly.
 HPro Travel’s booking interface is very user-friendly, supporting multiple currencies, languages, and payment methods.

 Bonotel: luxury properties, activities, and services in the US, Mexico, and the Caribbean

 If you focus on high-end travelers, consider Bonotel Exclusive Travel.
 This is a US inbound tour operator and a wholesale distributor of rooms in upscale properties.
 Its clients are other inbound tour operators, bed banks, and OTAs.

 Since Bonotel is very selective when it comes to accommodation suppliers, its inventory portfolio is quite small compared to other wholesalers.
-However, the company has a large share in its single, luxury segment, serving more than 2,425 (or 60 percent) of nearly 4,060 hotels in the US.
-Other locations include Mexico and the Caribbean.
-Also, Bonotel provides hotels in US national parks, for example, Yellowstone, Zion, or Grand Canyon.
+However, the company has a large share in its single, luxury segment worldwide having a network of more than 10,000 hotel partners.
+Also, Bonotel works with hotels in US national parks, for example, Yellowstone, Zion, or Grand Canyon.

-Working with Bonotel, you can distribute rooms in such hotel brands, as MGM Resorts International, Four Seasons, Hyatt, Hilton, The Ritz-Carlton, Kimpton Hotels, Mandarin Oriental, Gansevoort, Loews Hotels, Highgate, and others.
+Working with Bonotel, you can distribute rooms of such hotel brands as MGM Resorts International, Four Seasons, Hyatt, Hilton, The Ritz-Carlton, Kimpton Hotels, Mandarin Oriental, Gansevoort, Loews Hotels, Highgate, and others.
 The company publishes yearly brochures with descriptions and photos of partner hotels, T&A providers, so check it out if you’re interested.

 The company showcases partner properties in the annual brochure.
 Source: Bonotel

 Other travel inventory

 Bonotel has a division, Beyond by Bonotel, that focuses on leisure experiences and manages corporate events – trade shows, team buildings, conferences, exhibitions, and incentives.